mckays630/depmap/index.md

 <img src="plots/eye_uveal_melanoma.png">
 ## Candidate target genes

-* All genes in this table have copy number > 2 and Achilles gene dependency < 0 for at least 80% of the cell lines in 1 cell lineage'
+* All genes in this table have copy number > 2 and Achilles gene dependency < 0 for at least 80% of the cell lines in 1 cell lineage
 * Other data for cross-validation:
   * RNAi gene dependency score
   * Whether the gene is a TCGA or COSMIC mutation hotspot